-Any Health Profession student who is arrested at any point during the program, must report it to their Program Director within 5 working days regardless of initial adjudication.
-The student may need to submit to a second background check at the student's cost.
-Failure to notify the Program Director shall be grounds for dismissal from the program.
-After admission to the program, the student must remain free of the disqualifying charges listed in the following mentioned state statues.
+Any Nursing & Health Professions student who is arrested at any point during the program, must report it to their Program Director within 3 working days regardless of disposition of the charges.
+The student may need to submit to additional background checks at the student's cost.
+Failure to notify the Program Director may be grounds for dismissal from the program.
+After admission to the program, the student must remain free of the charges listed in the above state statutes.
 Failure to do so will result in dismissal from the program.